 However, knowing the limit is indispensable at the beginning itself.
 A compelling PR plan can help a lot to spread the message of a business, reach additional customers and generate more sales.

 Steps for Developing an Ultimate Strategic PR Plan:

 1. Preparing an overview:

 The PR plan is usually developed to overcome an issue or gap that has adverse impacts on the business.
-This issue or gap is considered to be marketing plan loophole that is making the business to lose customers to their competitors, fall short to capture sufficient market share, restricting a wide audience and limiting to one particular set of audience.
+This issue or gap is considered to be a marketing plan loophole that is making the business to lose customers to their competitors, fall short to capture sufficient market share, restricting a wide audience and limiting to one particular set of audiences.
 A PR plan can be aimed at expanding the market share.

 2. Executive Summary: